francids/escruta/README.md

 docker compose up --build -d
 ```

+> [!NOTE]
+> By default, `docker-compose.yaml` is configured to use Ollama on your computer.
+You can change the environment variables to use any OpenAI-compatible provider.
+The backend supports any provider that implements the OpenAI API.

 Once the command completes, the application services will be running in the background.
 You can access to the frontend at [localhost:6543](http://localhost:6543).

 ## Getting Started